kevinlinpt/kevinlinpt/README.md

 - Played in e-sports amateur leagues as a representative of the University of Ottawa League of Legends team.
 Won $10,000+ in academic scholarships.

+☕️ I'm always down for a coffee chat about anything - let's connect!

-📫 Reach me by email or LinkedIn! kevinlinpt@hotmail.com | www.linkedin.com/in/kevinlin1998/
+📫 You can reach out to me by email or LinkedIn! kevinlinpt@hotmail.com | www.linkedin.com/in/kevinlin1998/